 It is important to consider message persistence when designing an application.
 IBM MQ supports persistent and non-persistent messaging.
 In our event booking scenario, we use persistent messaging as the default setting on the pre-defined MQ queues.

 Critically, in the event of a system outage, non-persistent messages may be lost following recovery.
 While in most cases non-persistent messaging might provide for faster exchange of messages, it’s not the right solution for all applications.

 For example, persistence might be of importance for a high value message, but less so for a scenario where information messages are transmitted continually.
 In the latter cases, the system design might tolerate some level of message loss.

-You can read more about message persistence in the IBM MQ Knowledge Center.
+You can read more about message persistence in the IBM MQ Docs.

 What about the transactionality of my messages?

 Often production applications are more sophisticated than our sample, with each interaction involving multiple resources, such as messages or database updates, being coordinated as a single atomic operation.
 Resources that are managed in this way are said to occur within a unit of work, or a transaction.

 For example, a simple banking transaction might require one account to be debited by $100 and another credited by the same amount.
 A transactional coordinator is used to ensure that either both operations complete successfully, or none of them complete at all.

 As application complexity increases, enterprise scale frameworks are used to coordinate transactions across multiple applications or back end systems.
 Enterprise scale frameworks such as those provided by: